-- History Trust of South Australia; - South Australian Country Fire Service; - South Australian Fire and Emergency Services Commission; - South Australian Metropolitan Fire Service; - South Australian State Emergency Service; - South Australian Tourism Commission; and - TAFE SA (on and from 1 November 2012). - 4.3 This Enterprise Agreement is not binding on persons appointed, employed, or holding a position: - 4.3.1 As Chief Executive, Chief Executive Officer or Executive, whether appointed pursuant to the Public Sector Act 2009 or not (except that this Enterprise Agreement shall be binding on the CE, DPC in the capacity as employer of public employees pursuant to the Fair Work Act 1994); - 4.3.2 Subject to a contract (whether at common law or pursuant to statute) which specifies a salary at or above Executive Officer Level 1 (unless the employee is employed in a position that has a classification specified in "Appendix 1: Parity Wages"); - 4.3.3 Subject to a contract (whether at common law or pursuant to statute) which contains a provision providing for a review of salary during the period of the contract; - 4.3.4 Subject to an Award or agreement pursuant to the Fair Work Act 2009 (Cth); - 4.3.5 Pursuant to the Police Act 1998 (including those persons whose appointment or employment is continued pursuant to that Act but excluding employees engaged pursuant to clause 4.16 of the Police Officers Award); - 4.3.6 Whose remuneration is fixed pursuant to the Remuneration Act 1990; - 4.3.7 As an employee or officer employed under the provisions of the Electoral Act 1985;
+- History Trust of South Australia; - South Australian Country Fire Service; - South Australian Fire and Emergency Services Commission; - South Australian Metropolitan Fire Service; - South Australian State Emergency Service; - South Australian Tourism Commission; - TAFE SA: and - Such additional "Other Agency/ies" as may from time to time during the life of the Enterprise Agreement be included herein with the approval of the Commission. - 4.3 This Enterprise Agreement is not binding on persons appointed, employed, or holding a position: - (a) As Chief Executive, Chief Executive Officer or Executive, whether appointed pursuant to the Public Sector Act 2009 (or predecessor Act) or not (except that this Enterprise

-- 4.3.8 As Aboriginal Education Workers whose employment is subject to the Aboriginal Education Workers (DECS) Award; - 4.3.9 As Early Childhood Workers whose employment is subject to the Early Childhood Worker Award; - 4.3.10 As Firefighters employed by the South Australian Metropolitan Fire Service; - 4.3.11 As Hourly Paid Instructors; - 4.3.12 As Lecturer and Lecturer related employees whose employment is subject to the TAFE (Educational Staff) Interim Award; - 4.3.13 As Managers Legal Services (Attorney-General's Department/Crown Solicitor's Office/Legal Services Commission); - 4.3.14 As Ministerial Contract Employees; - 4.3.15 As Nurses/Midwives: - 4.3.16 As Personal Assistants to Members of Parliament; - 4.3.17 As Officers of the Parliament of SA (including employees of the Joint Parliamentary Services Committee); - 4.3.18 As Salaried Medical Officers, Visiting Medical Specialists or Clinical Academics; - 4.3.19 As School Bus Drivers in the Department of Education and Children's Services; - 4.3.20 As School Services Officers; - 4.3.21 As Statutory Office Holders; - 4.3.22 As Teachers (including teachers holding or employed in other positions where the teacher continues to be entitled to payment as a teacher); - 4.3.23 As Trainees (but not trade apprentices) who are undertaking a training contract as defined by the Training and Skills Development Act 2008; - 4.3.24 As an employee who is subject to the SA Ambulance Service Enterprise Agreement 2011 (or successor); - 4.3.25 As an employee who is subject to the South Australian Public Sector Wages Parity (Plumbing, Metal and Building Trades Employees) Enterprise Agreement 2011 (or successor); - 4.3.26 As a salaried employee who is subject to the South Australian Public Sector Wages Parity Enterprise Agreement: Salaried 2012 (or successor).
+- Agreement shall be binding on the CE, DPC in the capacity as employer of public employees pursuant to the Fair Work Act 1994); - (b) Subject to a contract (whether at common law or pursuant to statute) which specifies a salary at or above South Australian Executive Service Level 1 (unless the employee is employed in a position that has a classification specified in "Appendix 2: Parity Wages"); - (c) Subject to a contract (whether at common law or pursuant to statute) which contains a provision providing for a review of salary during the period of the contract; - (d) Subject to an Award or agreement pursuant to the Fair Work Act 2009 (Cth); - (e) Pursuant to the Police Act 1998 (including those persons whose appointment or employment is continued pursuant to that Act but excluding employees engaged pursuant to clause 4.16 of the Police Officers Award); - (f) Whose remuneration is fixed pursuant to the Remuneration Act 1990; - (g) As an employee or officer employed under the provisions of the Electoral Act 1985; - (h) As Aboriginal Education Workers whose employment is subject to the Aboriginal Education Workers (DECS) Award; - (i) As Early Childhood Workers whose employment is subject to the Early Childhood Worker Award; - (j) As Firefighters employed by the South Australian Metropolitan Fire Service; - (k) As Hourly Paid Instructors; - As Lecturer and Lecturer related employees whose employment is subject to the TAFE (Educational Staff) Interim Award; - (m) As Managers Legal Services (Attorney-General's Department/Crown Solicitor's Office/Legal Services Commission); - (n) As Ministerial Contract Employees; - (o) As Nurses/Midwives; - (p) As Personal Assistants to Members of Parliament; - (q) As Officers of the Parliament of SA (including employees of the Joint Parliamentary Services Committee); - (r) As Salaried Medical Officers, Visiting Medical Specialists or Clinical Academics; - (s) As School Bus Drivers in the Department of Education and Children's Services; - (t) As School Services Officers; - (u) As Statutory Office Holders; - (v) As Teachers (including teachers holding or employed in other positions where the teacher continues to be entitled to payment as a teacher); - (w) As Trainees (but not trade apprentices) who are undertaking a training contract as defined by the Training and Skills Development Act 2008; - (x) As an employee who is subject to the SA Ambulance Service Enterprise Agreement 2011 (or successor); - (y) As an employee who is subject to the South Australian Public Sector Wages Parity (Plumbing, Metal and Building Trades Employees) Enterprise Agreement 2011 (or successor); - (z) As a salaried employee who is subject to the South Australian Public Sector Wages Parity Enterprise Agreement: Salaried 2014 (or successor).